Yetenol/antonpusch.de/content/factorio/index.md

 Train-Centric
 - **Outpost Network**: Specialized, isolated production areas connected by trains
 - **Hub and Spoke**: Central processing area with resource outposts feeding in
-- **City Blocks**: Grid-based layout with train tracks defining block boundaries
+- **City Blocks**: Grid-based layout with train tracks defining block boundaries, see [Example of a generic city block layout](./Example-of-a-generic-city-block-layout.md)

 Combat and Expansion
 - **Defensive**: Heavy fortifications with minimal territory